xy-241/CS-Notes/content/OS/Interrupt/Interrupts (中断).md

 4. When Interrupt Handler is done, the running [[Process (进程)]] is restarted in the state is restored from the PCB

 >[!success] Free the CPU
 > We don't need to get [[CPU]] to keep **Polling** for response which may take a long time to produce.
 Instead get interrupted to get notified.
-Thus wasted computation
+Thus, CPU is able to do other stuff while waiting for a response

 >[!caution] Generally can't be interrupted